On the Identity of the Two Witnesses

 Scriptural Foundations for the Word as a Witness

-Together, these elements form the foundation for viewing the Two Witnesses not merely as individuals, but as a symbolic and embodied continuation of the testimony of the Word — the same witness Jesus embodied, now expressed through the dual structure of Scripture.
+Together, these elements establish a foundation for viewing the Two Witnesses not merely as individuals, but as a continuation of the testimony of the Word — the same witness Jesus embodied, now expressed through the dual structure of Scripture.

 This continuity supports the idea that the Two Witnesses represent the ongoing testimony of the Word, completing what Jesus began and fulfilling the prophetic structure laid out in Scripture.